-Led by specially trained, nurturing staff who promote confidence and comfort while stimulating cognitive abilities, Santa Marta’s memory care programs near Overland Park, KS, are open to all seniors affected by memory loss.
+Led by specially trained, nurturing staff who promote confidence and comfort while stimulating cognitive abilities, Santa Marta’s memory care programs in Olathe near Overland Park, KS, are open to all seniors affected by memory loss.
 CARES® certified staff deliver compassionate dementia care based on these innovative, evidence-based programs:

 - Landmarks for Living® emphasizes each Resident’s life experiences and helps them retain and restore their independence.
 This program is nationally recognized for excellence in serving people who need care for Alzheimer’s or other age-related dementias.